rust-lang/reference/src/items/functions.md

 ```

 r[items.fn.c-variadic.dyn-compat]
-When a trait method is c-variadic, the trait is no longer dyn-compatible.
+When a trait method is c-variadic, the trait is no longer [dyn-compatible].

 r[items.fn.attributes]
 ## Attributes on functions